Boston Camera Club: History

-Boston Camera Club, 1886

-As amateur photography in the United States became more established, in 1886 the club changed its name to Boston Camera Club.
+As amateur photography in the United States became more widespread, in 1886 the club changed its name to Boston Camera Club.
 The first regular (all-member) meeting of the renamed club was held October 7, 1886.
-On April 6, 1887 it incorporated in the Commonwealth of Massachusetts, as the state styles itself, under the new name, stating as its purpose the furthering of "the knowledge of photography in all its branches and the promotion of social intercourse among the amateur photographers of Boston and vicinity."
-The first president (1886–1890) of the incorporated club was electric products manufacturer George Edward Cabot.
-As of 1888 the club had 64 members.
-By the end of the 19th century it was typically closer to 100.
-By now, dues were expensive—$20 annually.
+On April 6, 1887, it incorporated under the new name in the Commonwealth of Massachusetts, as that state styles itself, stating as its purpose the furthering of "the knowledge of photography in all its branches and the promotion of social intercourse among the amateur photographers of Boston and vicinity."
+The first president (1886-1890) of the incorporated club was George Edward Cabot, an electrical products manufacturer.
+As of 1888, the club had 64 members.
+By the end of the 19th century, it was typically closer to 100.
+By now, dues were expensive-$20 annually.

-50 Bromfield Street

-Starting in 1886 the Boston Camera Club rented permanent headquarters at 50 Bromfield Street, Boston for some three-and-a-half decades.
-It may have been selected by being the business address of both club founder Thurston, a photo supplier, and early vice president Charles Henry Currier, a jeweler and commercial photographer.
-It was also conveniently located near downtown photo-supply stores.
-The club had eight rooms:

-There is a well-selected library ...; a large exhibition gallery ...; a studio ... fitted with screens, cameras, and two of the finest Dallmeyer portrait lenses, also a fine double stereopticon; an enlarging room, with apparatus for making bromide enlargements, enlarged negatives and lantern slides by the use of an electric arc light; dark rooms....

-Apparently the building had an elevator.
-At 50 Bromfield the club held public exhibitions of work by its members and guest photographers.

-Early 20th-century difficulties

-In 1899 Boston-based journal Photo-Era, launched in 1898, said it had been "elected" the official organ of the Boston Camera Club.
-The club's Joseph Prince Loud was on the journal's first board.
-In 1907–1920 the editor was the club's first permanent secretary and treasurer, photo supplier Wilfred A. French, son of Boston daguerreotypist Benjamin French.
-French continued as editor until at least 1924.
+20th century